-Modeling is becoming an increasing activity and source of information in addition to the traditional provision of predictions.
-In this review, almost every conceivable facet of oil spill and oil spill fate and behavior was modeled.
+Modeling is becoming increasingly common as an approach to understanding all aspects of oil spill fate and behavior.
 If modeling results are accurate, these data are very useful.
 Some of the studies have involved obtaining data, typically from laboratory model systems, to develop the modeling algorithms.

-There are many types of models summarized in this review.
+There are many types of dispersant models summarized in this review.
 The following points can be made:

 - Many 3-dimentional oil spill models are published, whereas before, most were 2dimentional.
-This 3-D capability enables the calculation of dispersion. - More models now include a variety of facets including movement, impact, fate and effects. - An important field of modeling is the understanding of processes.
-In this time period, there is much focus on understanding the production of oil droplets and their sizes and size ranges. - Extensive effort was placed on studying the dynamics of the Deepwater Horizon spill, especially that of the sub-sea discharge. - There are now chemical dispersion models with some empirical basis, albeit rather old inputs. - There exists a strong need for more actual data at full scale to calibrate and develop models. - Over-reliance on models to understand natural systems, can occur in the absence of actual data.
+This 3-d capability enables the calculation of dispersion. - More models now include a variety of facets including movement, impact, fate and effects. - An important field of modeling is the understanding of processes.
+In this time period, there is much focus on understanding the production of droplets and their sizes and size ranges. - Extensive effort was placed on studying the dynamics of the Deepwater Horizon spill, especially that of the sub-sea discharge. - There are now chemical dispersion models with some basis on empirical data, albeit rather old. - There exists a strong need for more actual data at full scale to calibrate and develop models. - Over-reliance on models to understand natural systems can occur in the absence of actual data.